Another day, another powerful man accused of sexual assault.

 It’s 2017 and it doesn’t come as a shock to me that over 50 women have accused a powerful Hollywood figure of harassing, assaulting, and sometimes even raping them.
 It didn’t come as a shock to me when Bill Cosby was accused, or Donald Trump, or James Deen.
 In every single industry, whether that be film, comedy, politics or sex, you will find men abusing their power, women becoming victims of that abuse, and people that know exactly what is happening but don’t speak up.

-Back in 2015, I wrote about the allegations levelled at porn performer James Deen.
+Back in 2015, I wrote about the allegations levelled at adult performer James Deen.
 In that article I said the following:

 ‘When you also take into account that many of the women firing accusations against Deen were new to the industry when they had problems with him, things take an even more sinister turn.
 These women were not established performers who felt able to speak up for themselves.
 They were newbies, eager to please and scared that filing a complaint against somebody as powerful as Deen would be detrimental to their career.’